SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0123 POWERS OF SEISMIC AGENTS

-The seismic agent has the right to stop any particular shooting, if, in his opinion, it will violate the rules in this Subchapter, but does not have the authority to shut down the entire exploration work.
-If, in the opinion of the seismic agent, such violations continue, he will immediately contact the department, and the members of the exploration party will assist him to do this with all the facilities at their disposal.
+The seismic agent has the authority to stop any particular shooting if it will violate the rules in this Subchapter, but does not have the authority to shut down the entire exploration work allowed by the associated permit.
+If the rules in this Subchapter continue to be violated, the seismic agent shall contact the Department within 24 hours.

 History Note: Authority G.S.
 113‑391;